Proxy Voting Policies and Procedures

 RESPONSIBILITY OF FTCI TO VOTE PROXIES

-The Proxy Groups will process proxy votes on behalf of, and FTCI votes proxies solely in the best interests of, separate account clients, FTCI-managed mutual fund shareholders, or Undertakings for the Collective Investment of Transferable Securities (“UCITS”) that have properly delegated such responsibility in writing, or, where employee benefit plan assets subject to the Employee Retirement Income Security Act of 1974, as amended, are involved (“ERISA accounts”), in the best interests of the plan participants and beneficiaries (collectively, "Advisory Clients"), unless (i) the power to vote has been specifically retained by the named fiduciary in the documents in which the named fiduciary appointed FTCI or (ii) the documents otherwise expressly prohibit the FTCI from voting proxies.
+The Proxy Groups will process proxy votes on behalf of, and FTCI votes proxies solely in the best interests of, separate account clients, FTCI-managed investment company shareholders, or shareholders of funds that have appointed Franklin Templeton International Services S.à. r.l. (“FTIS S.à.r.l.”) as the Management Company, provided such funds or clients have properly delegated such responsibility in writing, or, where employee benefit plan assets subject to the Employee Retirement Income Security Act of 1974, as amended, are involved (“ERISA accounts”), in the best interests of the plan participants and beneficiaries (collectively, "Advisory Clients"), unless (i) the power to vote has been specifically retained by the named fiduciary in the documents in which the named fiduciary appointed FTCI or (ii) the documents otherwise expressly prohibit FTCI from voting proxies.
 FTCI recognizes that the exercise of voting rights on securities held by ERISA plans for which FTCI has voting responsibility is a fiduciary duty that must be exercised with care, skill, prudence and diligence.
 FTCI will inform Advisory Clients that have not delegated the voting responsibility but that have requested voting advice about FTCI's views on such proxy votes.
 The Proxy Groups also provide these services to other advisory affiliates of FTCI.

 HOW FTCI VOTES PROXIES